flyteorg/flyte/rsts/community/contribute.rst

    export FLYTE_INTERNAL_IMAGE="localhost:30000/flytekit:demo" # replace with your own image name and tag docker build --no-cache -t  "${FLYTE_INTERNAL_IMAGE}" -f ./Dockerfile .

-   # Step3: Push the image to the Flyte Cluster
+   # Step3: Push the image to the Flyte cluster
    docker push ${FLYTE_INTERNAL_IMAGE}

-   # Step4: Submit a hello world workflow to the Flyte Cluster
+   # Step4: Submit a hello world workflow to the Flyte cluster
    git clone https://github.com/flyteorg/flytesnacks
    cd flytesnacks
-   # Note create the flytesnacks-development namespace if not exists:
+   # Note, create the flytesnacks-development namespace if not exists:
-   # This is necessary because, by default (without creating a new project), task pods will run in the flytesnacks-development namespace.
+   # This is necessary because, by default (without creating a new project), task Pods will run in the flytesnacks-development namespace.
    # kubectl create namespace flytesnacks-development
    pyflyte run --image ${FLYTE_INTERNAL_IMAGE} --remote examples/basics/basics/hello_world.py my_wf
    # Go to http://localhost:30080/console/projects/flytesnacks/domains/development/executions/f5c17e1b5640c4336bf8 to see execution in the console.